Backlash (2017): Storylines

 At WrestleMania 33, Naomi won a six-pack challenge to win her second SmackDown Women's Championship, and she subsequently retained the title against former champion Alexa Bliss on the post-WrestleMania SmackDown.
 As a result of the Superstar Shake-up, Bliss and Mickie James were moved to the Raw brand, and Charlotte Flair and Tamina, who was a free agent, were moved to the SmackDown brand.
 The following week, Flair demanded a title shot.
 She was confronted by the champion, and SmackDown Commissioner Shane McMahon decided that if Flair could defeat Naomi in a non-title match, she would be granted a title match the following week, which she did.
 This angered Natalya, Tamina, and Carmella (with James Ellsworth), as they each felt that they should have been the number one contender.
 The following week, Flair and Naomi's title match ended after they were both attacked by Natalya, Tamina, and Carmella.
 On the May 2 episode, Flair, now a face, was attacked backstage by the three heels, now calling themselves The Welcoming Committee, who also tried to convince Becky Lynch to join them.
 Naomi and Flair then teamed up, but were defeated by Natalya and Carmella.
 After the match, The Welcoming Committee teamed up on Flair and Naomi.
 Lynch then came out and acted like she was going to join the three, but then attacked them, but got overwhelmed.
 The following week, during a match between Natalya and Lynch, Flair kept Naomi from attacking Tamina, who was trying to cause a distraction, and Natalya got the win.
 Later, after some arguing backstage, Flair, Naomi, and Lynch got on the same page, and were scheduled to face The Welcoming Committee at Backlash.
-On the final SmackDown before Backlash, the six women, along with Ellsworth, traded barbs before Naomi faced Carmella, who defeated Naomi due to distraction.

 On the post-WrestleMania SmackDown, The Wyatt Family (Bray Wyatt and Erick Rowan) were defeated by WWE Champion Randy Orton and former Wyatt Family member Luke Harper.
 The following week, Wyatt was moved to the Raw brand as a result of the Superstar Shake-up, effectively disbanding The Wyatt Family.
 Rowan and Harper then both competed in the WWE Championship number one contender's six-pack challenge, but were unsuccessful.
 On the May 9 episode of SmackDown, Rowan defeated Harper in a singles match.
 The following week on Talking Smack, Rowan said that he disliked the fact that Harper had left The Wyatt Family.
 He said that although he defeated Harper the previous week, he felt that Harper deserved more punishment and requested a match against him at Backlash, to which Commissioner Shane McMahon granted.